2.1 Gastronomy

 —M. F. K. Fisher

-Although figures are widely variable, one report released in 2024 estimates the industry generated 11.5 billion U.S. dollars in 2023 (Grand View Research, 2024).
+Although figures are widely variable, one report released in 2024 estimates the gastronomic tourism industry generated 11.5 billion U.S. dollars in 2023 (Grand View Research, 2024).
 Since 2010 increasing interest in food and drink as a reason to travel or as an important role in tourist itineraries has led to the rise of local gastronomy tours, food festivals, cooking classes, food trails, and place-branding through local food and drink.
 In turn, place-branding has transformed some destinations into what folklorist Pauline Adema describes as a foodscape.
 In her study Garlic Capital of the World: Gilroy, Garlic, and the Making of a Festive Foodscape, Adema explains: “When the association between a place and a food item is abstracted, highlighted, and promoted, the communal landscape becomes a foodscape” (2009, p.
 4).
 Like France did in the 1990s, other nations, cities, regions, and rural areas have begun creating foodscapes to draw visitors, providing pleasurable educational experiences and crafting unique gastronomic identities for themselves.
 The World Tourism Organization (WTO) defines gastronomic tourism as

 based on a concept of knowing and learning, eating, tasting and enjoying the gastronomic culture that is identified with a territory.
 It is not possible to talk of gastronomic tourism without also talking about the culinary identity of the terroir as a distinguishing feature.
 The territory is the backbone of gastronomy because a destination’s landscapes, culture, products, techniques and dishes define its culinary identity.
 (WTO & Basque Culinary Center, 2019, pp. 8–9)

 Whereas the territory defines the gastronomic destination, determining what grows well in a given region, gastronomic tourists who travel to experience a region’s foodscape tend to value “experiences that stress learning, creativity and mastery, aesthetic appreciation, and cultural authenticity and celebration” (Getz & Robinson, 2019, p.
 150).
 In turn the notion of terroir encapsulates the relationship between land and the edible products that it nurtures—whether it be fruit, vegetable, fungi, a free-range bird, or a grazing animal and its milk.
 The term terroir was first developed in France to designate the taste of place embodied in wine.
 The terroir of an edible product includes the soil, topography, climate, and biodiversity contained in the select portion of land on which it is grown, all of which influences its flavor and taste.
 It also includes the cultural practices that determine the flavor profile of a regional product.
 For example, the taste of Roquefort cheese is imparted by Penicillium roqueforti, which thrives in the caves where the cheese is aged.
-The term has been adopted by many food growers and has come to represent the unique place-based flavors that characterize a region and its food products.
+The term terroir has been adopted by many food growers and has come to represent the unique place-based flavors that characterize a region and its food products.

 Gastronomy Entails